hashicorp/nomad/website/source/docs/agent/config.html.md

 <a id="telemetry_config"></a>

 * `telemetry`: Used to control how the Nomad agent exposes telemetry data to external metrics collection servers.
-This is a key/value mapping and supports the following keys:
+This is a key-value mapping and supports the following keys:
   <br>
   * `statsite_address`: Address of a